iterative/katacoda-scenarios/get-started/accessing/step3.md

 Again, the only difference is that we pass Git URL.
 Same interface as with `dvc get`.
 Now, you can see the `data.xml` file.
 As well as regular Git files.

-> `dvc get` and other commands described in this section can download/access DVC
-> tracked and regular Git tracked files.